Nj3125/Equation-Deckbuilder-Roguelike/README.md

 ## Description:
 This project takes the form of an educational video game.
 It is meant for the 4th-8th grade US schoolchildren demographic, and will teach students how to form equations to meet different criteria.
+The goal of the project is to make a game that will teach students to think critically about how they would go about forming certain numbers.

 ## Team roster:

+## Software Requirements Specification:

+## Prototype:

+## Demo Video:

+## Bibliography:

+## Original Project Description:

+## Project Requirements:

+## Use Case Diagram:

+## Class Diagram:

+## Sequence Diagrams: